GavinChilders/GavinChilders/README.md

 - **Chess Game:** A Python/C++ program that will utilize the two languages' features to run a game of chess with fully implemented AI, Algorithimic Processing, and GUI.

 ## 💻 Tech & Tools
-- **Languages:** C++, Python, HTML
+- **Languages:** C++, Python, HTML, Go
-- **Tools:** Visual Studio, Git, Jupyter Notebook, Jupyter Labs
+- **Tools:** Visual Studio, Git, Jupyter Notebook, Jupyter Labs, VS Code
 - **Platforms:** Windows
 - **Concepts:** Object-Oriented Programming, Data Structures, Algorithms

 ## 📚 Education
 Pursuing a B.S. in Computer Science at the University of Central Arkansas (expected May 2027).
-I’ve enjoyed courses like Data Structures, and I’m currently diving into Discrete Mathematics and Principles of Programming Languages.
+I’ve enjoyed courses like Data Structures, and I’m currently diving into Discrete Mathematics, Principles of Programming Languages, and Introduction to Data Sciences.

 ### 🔍 Selected Projects